NeumoNeumo/blog/content/posts/PolySOS/index.md

 linear constraints.
 (A loophole here.
 We will fix it in the next subsection.)
 At present, $A$ is a semidefinite matrix with rational entries and satisfies those linear constraints.
 Let $A=CC^T$ be the Cholesky decomposition where $C$ is a lower triangular matrix.
-Then the entries in $C^T u$ gives the terms for polynomial SOS.
+Then the entries in $C^T u$ give the terms for polynomial SOS.
 But $C$ is not necessarily a rational matrix.

-It only leaves to prove that every column of $C$ are in the same quadratic field, that is, for any $k=1,2,\cdots,n+1$, there exists $p_k\in\mathbb{N}_+$ such that
+It only leaves to prove that every column of $C$ is in the same quadratic field, that is, for any $k=1,2,\cdots,n+1$, there exists $p_k\in\mathbb{N}_+$ such that
 $C_{1k},C_{2k}, \cdots,C_{n+1,k}\in \mathbb{Z} [\sqrt{p_k}]$.
 If this holds, the
 SOS can be written as